Skip to content

 What documents can I access on my employees' files?

-Generally, we only release personal information if we are authorised or must do so by law.
-This means we cannot release entire copies of claim files without the worker's signed authority to do so.
+Generally, we only disclose an employee’s personal information if we have the worker's signed authority to do so.

 Employers have access to records of communication between WorkCover and the employer, via the WorkCover Connect portal.